coolAlias/StructureGenerationAPI/README.md

 Possible Future Features:

 - Ability to set default x/y/z offsets for your structure
-- Easy Structure Removal (soon)
 - Tile Entity Data???
-Not sure how to go about that.
+If you can get me the NBT data, I can rotate it.

 Known Bugs: